Monitoring Windows Services

 Start

-You can Start the stopped Windows Service.
-For the selected Windows Service resource, simply click on the Action button and then click on the Start menu item within the 'Control Center' section.
+Start a stopped Windows Service by clicking the Action button and selecting Start in the 'Control Center' section.

-You will then be prompted to confirm the intent to proceed with the operation:
+You will be prompted to confirm the operation:

-Next, a modal presents, with the result of the operation:
+A modal will present the result of the operation:

 Stop

-You can Stop the running Windows Service.
-For the selected Windows Service resource, simply click on the Action button and then click on the Stop menu item within the 'Control Center' section.
+Stop a running Windows Service by clicking the Action button and selecting Stop in the 'Control Center' section.

-You will then be prompted to confirm the intent to proceed with the operation:
+You will be prompted to confirm the operation:

-Next, a modal presents, with the result of the operation:
+A modal will present the result of the operation:

 Restart

-You can Restart the enabled Windows Service.
-For the selected Windows Service resource, simply click on the Action button and then click on the Restart menu item within the 'Control Center' section.
+Restart an enabled Windows Service by clicking the Action button and selecting Restart in the 'Control Center' section.

-You will then be prompted to confirm the intent to proceed with the operation:
+You will be prompted to confirm the operation:

-Next, a modal presents, with the result of the operation:
+A modal will present the result of the operation:

 Details

-You can view some details for the selected Windows Service resource, simply click on the Action button and then click on the Details menu item within the 'Control Center' section.
+View details for any Windows Service resource by clicking the Action button and selecting Details in the 'Control Center' section.

 Next, click the option to present the modal.

-The details modal is the same modal as the Edit modal, with all fields being read-only.
+The details modal is the same as the Edit modal, with all fields being read-only.

 In the Dependencies tab, you can also see what other services this Windows Service depends on: